railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

 The picking mode determines the way that the storesperson will do the picking.
 If the order is put into :guilabel:`Partial Delivery` mode, the picking order will appear in the list of things for the storesperson to do as soon as any of the products on the order is available.
-To get the list of items to be done you can use the menu :menuselection:`Warehouse --> Outgoing Deliveries`.
+To get the list of items to be done, you can use the menu :menuselection:`Warehouse --> Outgoing Deliveries`.
 By default, the :guilabel:`Available` filter button is selected, hence this is the list of available pickings.

 The storesperson will then be able to make a partial delivery of the quantities actually available and do a second picking operation later when the remaining products are available in stock.

-If the picking mode is :guilabel:`Complete Delivery`, the picking list will not appear in the list of pickings to do until all of the products are available in stock.
+If the picking mode is :guilabel:`Complete Delivery`, the picking order will not appear in the list of pickings to do until all of the products are available in stock.
 This way there will only be a single delivery for any given order.